Community Food Projects (10.225)

 Active

-Types of Assistance
+Type(s) of Assistance Offered

-Project Grants
+B - Project Grants

 Applicant Eligibility

 Proposals may be submitted by private nonprofit entities.
-Because projects must promote comprehensive responses to local food, farm, and nutrition issues, applicants are encouraged to seek and create partnership among public, private nonprofit and private for-profit organizations or firms.
-To be further eligible for a grant, a private nonprofit applicant must meet three mandatory requirements: 1.
+Because projects must promote comprehensive responses to local food, farm, and nutrition issues, applicants are encouraged to seek and create partnership among public, private nonprofit To be further eligible for a grant, a private nonprofit applicant must meet three mandatory requirements: 1.
 Have experience in the area of: (a) community food work, particularly concerning small and medium-sized farms, including the provision of food to people in low-income communities and the development of new markets in low-income communities for agricultural producers; or (b) job training and business development activities in low-income communities; 2. demonstrate competency to implement a project, provide fiscal accountability and oversight, collect data, and prepare reports and other appropriate documentation; and 3. demonstrate a willingness to share information with researchers, practitioners, and other interested parties.

 Beneficiary Eligibility